rvagg/iamap/README.md

 ## Warning

 This is both **experimental** and a **work in progress**.
-This is not likely to be the current form.
+The current form is not likely to be the final form.
 No guarantees are provided that serialised versions of today's version will be loadable in the future.
-This project may even be archived if significantly but improved forms are discovered or derived.
+This project may even be archived if significantly improved forms are discovered or derived.

 However, rich documentation is provided as an invitation for collaboration to work on that final form; or as inspiration for alternative approaches to this problem space.